-Listed Building Entries: 71 Grade I, 170 Grade II*, 1,345 Grade II.
+Listed Building Entries: 1,586, of which 71 Grade I, 170 Grade II*.
 Some of these listings include several buildings in a terraced street for example.
 Therefore, there are over 2,000 individual listed buildings in York.

 TV series shot here: To Walk Invisible (Micklegate)

 York sits at the confluence of the rivers Ouse and Foss in the Yorkshire Vale, at a strategically important point with access to the sea, and is very prone to flooding.
 It was first founded by the Romans as Eboracum in 71 AD, and later became a stronghold of William the Conqueror, who dammed the River Foss and built a castle here.
 In the Middle Ages, the city grew as a major wool trading centre and became the capital of the northern ecclesiastical province of the Church of England.
 In the 19th century, it became a hub of the railway network and a confectionery manufacturing centre.
 But in recent decades, the economy has shifted towards services.
 The University of York and health services have become major employers, whilst tourism now accounts for over 10% of employment.